 - Roscommon Golf Club is 500 m south of town on Golf Links Road.
 Blue tees are 6069 m, par 72.

-- 1 Roscommon Racecourse, Racecourse Road F42 V052 (2 km northwest of town on N60), ☏ +353 90 662 6231, [email protected].
+- 1 Roscommon Racecourse, Racecourse Road F42 V052, ☏ +353 90 662 6231, [email protected].
 Flat and National Hunt (jumps) races are held May-Sept on an oblong right-handed track of 2 km (1 mile 2 furlongs).
 There are 9 meetings a year: the main flat race is the Lenebane Stakes in July, while the main jumps event is the Kilbenet Novice Chase in late Sept.

-- Watch a GAA match of hurling or Gaelic football.
+- Gaelic games are hurling and Gaelic football.
 Roscommon's county team play at Douglas Hyde Park (capacity 30,000) 400 m east of town along N61.
 The town club Roscommon Gaels play at Lisnamult, 500 m southwest of the centre past the railway station.

 - 2 Mote Park is a pleasant forest area with walking and cycling trails.
 It's 5 km southeast of town on N61, take the second right after the railway level crossing.